 If you’re facing a foreclosure in Utah, it will likely be nonjudicial in nature because most banks choose this cheaper, more efficient method.
 In this article, you’ll learn about nonjudicial foreclosure procedures in Utah, as well as rights that might help you keep your home.
 (To learn about what to do, and what not to do, in a foreclosure, see Foreclosure Do's and Don'ts.)

-Residential foreclosures in Utah are typically nonjudicial, which means the foreclosure happens outside of the state court system.
-(Learn more about the difference between judicial and nonjudicial foreclosures.)
+Again, residential foreclosures in Utah are typically nonjudicial, which means the foreclosure happens outside of the state court system.

 The nonjudicial foreclosure process formally begins when the trustee records a notice of default at the county recorder's office.
 The notice of default gives the borrower three months to cure the default.
 (Utah Code Ann. § 57-1-24).